cozy/cozy-setup/README.md

 Be patient some commands or app deployements could take a lot of time.
 It depends about your network and your hardware capabilities.

+*About local installation*

+To make a local installation, we recommend you to create a virtual machine, and then to run the fabfile script with your virtual machine as target.

 *Try Cozy with Vagrant*